lzh-mb-mod/RTSCamera/README.md

   - After the enemy formation is eliminated, your troops will stay at where they are.
 To change this behavior, you can press `L` to open menu, and set the option `After enemy formation eliminated` to `Charge`.

-  - The target enemy formation that your selected troops are charging to will be highlighted with red outline when you open command panel in free camera mode.
+  - The target enemy formation that your selected troops are charging to will be highlighted with red color when you open command panel.

 - **New:** Hold `Alt` while clicking to target the enemy without interrupting previous movement orders.